GioKhoma/DRF---Note-taking-API/README.md

 - **Product Management**: Create, update, delete, and view products with detailed information.
 - **Category Management**: Organize products into categories for better navigation.
 - **Cart and Order Management**: Add products to the cart, create orders, and track order status.
-- **Payment Processing**: Integration with payment gateways for seamless transactions (example placeholder, actual implementation may vary).
 - **Admin Panel**: Manage the platform using Django's built-in admin interface.

 ## Technologies Used